 The show is far from unique.
 It couldn’t have existed without ‘Antiques Roadshow’.
 It shares aesthetics and personnel with fellow shows ‘Cash in the Attic’ and ‘Flog It!’, and its subject area crosses over with US fare like ‘American Pickers’.
 But ‘Bargain Hunt’, which has run since the start of the century, continues to pull in solid viewing figures day after day, even when much of its output consists of repeats.
 How did a show with such an elementary format pull off such a trick?

-Pointing at airplanes
+Pointing at aeroplanes

 ‘Bargain Hunt’s success certainly isn’t built on its production values.
 Their production values are essentially those of 70s children’s TV.
-In other words, awkwardly staged discussions on jerky Steadicam, interspersed with turgid auctions filmed in towns where they still point at airplanes and audience members don’t know not to stare at the camera and a jiggling soundtrack of last decade’s hits.
+In other words, awkwardly staged discussions on jerky Steadicam, interspersed with turgid auctions filmed in towns where they still point at aeroplanes and audience members don’t know not to stare at the camera and a jiggling soundtrack of last decade’s hits.
 Nor is it the rather dull contestants, who in any case we can’t get to like because they appear for one episode only.
 And it certainly isn’t the low-voltage ‘experts’, with their toe-curling efforts at ingratiation and dead-wrong appraisals.

 The greedy can obtain a reliable pleasure from the show’s fast turnover, as we watch objects retrieved from market stalls and packing cases going under the hammer in a matter of minutes.
 But ‘Bargain Hunt’s ace-in-the-hole is surely the saturnine Tim Wonnacott.